Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - I want to find somewhere in Ireland, where I can go for my holidays.
 - I want to get additional review information on the accommodation location, outside the generic google review.
 - I want to quickly link to the site of a selected accommodation if I want to book or find more information.
-- A stie where I can search on a wide variety of accommodation types and then narrow my search down.
+- A site where I can search on a wide variety of accommodation types and then narrow my search down.

 **Site Owner;**
 - As the site owner, I want to be able to add new locations quickly and easily without needing to update the code.